One-class classification

 In machine learning, one-class classification (OCC), also known as unary classification or class-modelling, is an approach to the training of binary classifiers in which only examples of one of the two classes are used.

 Examples include the monitoring of helicopter gearboxes, motor failure prediction, or assessing the operational status of a nuclear plant as 'normal': In such scenarios, there are few, if any, examples of the catastrophic system states – rare outliers – that comprise the second class.
-Alternatively, the class that is being focussed on may cover a small, coherent subset of the data and the training may rely on an information bottleneck approach.
+Alternatively, the class that is being focused on may cover a small, coherent subset of the data and the training may rely on an information bottleneck approach.

 In practice, counter-examples from the second class may be used in later rounds of training to further refine the algorithm.

 Overview

 The term one-class classification (OCC) was coined by Moya & Hush (1996) and many applications can be found in scientific literature, for example outlier detection, anomaly detection, novelty detection.
 A feature of OCC is that it uses only sample points from the assigned class, so that a representative sampling is not strictly required for non-target classes.